 - a.
 Chapters choosing to sponsor and host an event off-campus accept sole responsibility for the event and their chapter, including but not limited to all contractual agreements entered into with off-campus facilities or vendors. - b.
 Any chapter undertaking the sponsorship of an event accepts the responsibility to maintain proper conduct of all attendees.
-If an issue arises and has not been resolved in a satisfactory manner, as determined by Student Life & Leadership, or if the issue was of such proportion as to impair the name of the University or other chapters, disciplinary action may be initiated by Student Life & Leadership. - c.
-All off-campus chapter events must be registered with our Student Life and Leadership office at LEAST three weeks prior to the scheduled event using the Off-Campus Event Registration Form on the CSUSM FSL website. - d.
-Off-Campus Event Registration Form regulations to keep in mind when alcohol will be served at an event. - i.
+If an issue arises and has not been resolved in a satisfactory manner, as determined by Student Leadership & Involvement Center, or if the issue was of such proportion as to impair the name of the University or other chapters, disciplinary action may be initiated by Student Leadership & Involvement Center. - c.
+Regulations to keep in mind when alcohol will be served at an event: - i.
 Third party vendor is required. - ii.
-A guest list must be used to prevent any individuals who were not invited by the participating chapters from attending.
-The guest list must be submitted within 3 business days of the event to the Coordinator of Fraternity & Sorority Life. - iii.
+A guest list must be used to prevent any individuals who were not invited by the participating chapters from attending. - iii.
 Any social event that contains alcohol shall not exceed 2 guests per member.
 Alumni and family members do not count toward this ratio. - iv.
-Proper identification monitoring is used (ID cards, wristbands etc.) - e.
+Proper identification monitoring is used (ID cards, wristbands etc.) - d.
 An event may be considered a chapter-sponsored event if one or more of the following conditions is present including (but not limited to): - i.
 The event is advertised with any mention of the sorority or fraternity. - ii.
 The event/activity is previously discussed during a chapter meeting, information is distributed throughout the chapter meeting, and/or the activity is mentioned during the meetings of a chapter meeting. - iii.
 Any event or activity where an observer or attendee would associate the event with a fraternity or sorority. - iv.
 A large percentage of the chapter attended and/or the event was hosted at a residence where chapter members reside. - v.
 The chapter provides transportation to the event. - vi.
 The chapter creates or encourages the creation of any promotional materials for the event.
 (T-shirts, flyers, Social Media, etc.) - vii.
 The chapter is involved in any way with the sales of tickets or promotional materials that mention or promote the event. - viii.
 Chapter funds are connected in any way to the event/activity (ex: food, promotions, beverages, venue rentals, entertainment, supplies, etc.) - ix.
 Chapter provides maps, directions, tickets or any other information to the event/activity for its members and other quests. - x.
 The event/activity is listed on the chapter or GLC calendar or on social media.